Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

-This section provides details on the off-topic detector latents identified using Goodfire's Ember API~\citep{goodfire2024ember} contrastive search functionality, as described in \Cref{sec:off-topic-latent-identification}.
+This section provides details on the self-correction-associated latents identified using Goodfire's Ember API~\citep{goodfire2024ember} contrastive search functionality, as described in \Cref{sec:off-topic-latent-identification}.
 Using the \texttt{contrast()} function, we identified latents that activate differentially between correctly matched (on-topic) and shuffled (off-topic) prompt-response pairs.

-\Cref{tab:otd-activations} shows the activation statistics for the \numOtdLatents{} OTD latents used in the ablation experiments reported in the main text, sorted by effect size.
+\Cref{tab:otd-activations} shows the activation statistics for the \numOtdLatents{} latents used in the ablation experiments reported in the main text, sorted by effect size.
 Notably, effect sizes vary substantially: while the top latents show significantly higher activation during off-topic content, approximately half of the 26 latents have near-zero or negative effect sizes, indicating they activate more strongly during on-topic content.
-This heterogeneity suggests that contrastive search identifies a mixed set of latents, only some of which function as true off-topic detectors.
+This heterogeneity suggests that contrastive search identifies a mixed set of latents, only some of which fit a simple off-topic-detector interpretation.
 Despite this heterogeneity, ablating all \numOtdLatents{} latents as a group reduces ESR, suggesting they collectively contribute to self-correction behavior through mechanisms that may extend beyond simple off-topic detection.